Who Should Not Buy a CoolBot

 CoolBot Systems Take Longer to Lower the Temperature in the Cooler

-The CoolBot can get most walk-in coolers down from ambient temperature to 45°F (7°C) in about 20 minutes.
+The CoolBot can get most empty walk-in coolers down from ambient temperature to 45°F (7°C) in about 20 minutes.
 However, it can take longer (about another 30 minutes) to hit 40°F (4.4°C) and will take increasingly longer the farther you go down in temperature.
 To most of our customers, that extra time doesn’t matter (you can always pre-cool your cooler before putting product in); however, if cooling speed is crucial to your operation, please evaluate your system requirements carefully to determine if a CoolBot is right for you.

 CoolBot Systems Are Not As Effective if the Door is Opened More than 6 Times per Hour

 CoolBot systems perform best when walk-in coolers are opened less than six times per hour.
-If you open your cooler more frequently than that, the CoolBot can have a tough time maintaining the targeted temperature.
+If you open your cooler more frequently than that, the CoolBot can have a tough time maintaining the target temperature.
 Accordingly, we are a great solution for smaller restaurants, caterers, and operations that can keep door openings to less than six times per hour.
 Customers who want to open their cooler door more than six times per hour always oversize their A/Cs beyond our general A/C sizing guidelines and have extremely well insulated coolers.
 For larger restaurants and operations needing more frequent cooler access, a CoolBot driven system can be used for a great secondary cooler or as a backup to your primary refrigeration system in case of technical issues.

 CoolBot Systems Are Not As Efficient Below 36°F (2.2°C)